kstenerud/go-subvert/README.md

 Subvert
 =======

-Package subvert provides functions for subverting go's type system.
+Package subvert provides functions for subverting go's type system and exposing its internals.

 As this package modifies internal type data, there's no guarantee that it will continue to work in future versions of go (although an incompatible